Alphabetical Plant Listing

 Monarda (Bee Balm)

-One of the showiest summer-blooming perennials, Monarda (Bee Balm) has very distinctive, brightly colored flower-heads that create captivating border displays and provide a great impact when used in mass plantings.
-The blooms consist of asymmetrical, two-lipped tubular flowers borne in dense, globular terminal heads, which rest upon a whorl of decorative bracts.
-Exuberant, they spice up summer borders and it is difficult to resist their floral charm, despite the susceptibility of some varieties to powdery mildew.
+One of the showiest summer-blooming perennials, Monarda (Bee Balm) has very distinctive, brightly colored flower heads that create captivating border displays and provide a great impact when used in mass plantings.

-• Members of the mint family (Lamiaceae), Monarda didyma (Bee Balm), and Monarda fistulosa (Wild Bergamot) are the most commonly cultivated of the 16 species native to North America.
-Monarda didyma produces scarlet-red flowers collared by red-tinged bracts, whereas Monarda fistulosa features light lavender to pinkish-white flowers surrounded by bracts that are often tinted with pink.
-Both species have tall, sturdy square stems and a spreading habit.
-They gave way to many cultivars and hybrids, which come in a wide array of colors including brilliant shades of red, violet, purple, pink, and white.
+Popular Species: Monarda didyma (Bee Balm) and Monarda fistulosa (Wild Bergamot) are the most commonly cultivated.
+Monarda didyma produces scarlet-red flowers collared by red-tinged bracts, whereas Monarda fistulosa features light lavender to pinkish-white flowers surrounded by bracts often tinted with pink.
+Both species gave way to many cultivars and hybrids, which come in various colors, including brilliant red, violet, purple, pink, and white.

 Guide Information